Koubek/nav-docker-examples/README.md

 Also, you can visit Microsoft GitHub repository [nav-docker](https://github.com/Microsoft/nav-docker) with the source code they use to build the images.
 There, you can also register any issue that will appear during the testing.

-It is pretty possible that some of the examples could fail because of the breaking changes in the sources images.
+It is pretty possible that some examples could fail because of the breaking changes in the sources images.
 Please, in this case I will appreciate your feedback (create an issue).

 ## PREREQUISITES AND GENERAL SETUP
 - [Docker](https://www.docker.com/) has to be installed and properly configured on your **Win10** / **WinServer2016** (or higher) machine.
-Some of the examples will need some extra setups but those will be described for each example explicitly.
+Some examples will need some extra setups but those will be described for each example explicitly.
+- If you want to install **Docker EE** on your Windows Server you can use [InstallDockerEE.ps1](https://gist.github.com/Koubek/1831c2aba7f558de4b1461476105ba85) script that will install **Containers** Windows Feature and then **Docker EE**.
+The script can be used also to upgrade your current version.
+It detects an existing (installed) **Docker EE** version present on your host and let you compare your version with the newest one available to download and install.
+If you confirm the new version will be downloaded and installed.
+This is very useful in case you are waiting for a specific Docker release and you want to check if this release has been already pushed into the repo or not.
-- By default we will be using **NAT** network which is the default one configured during the Docker installation process.
+- By default, we will be using **NAT** network which is the default one configured during the Docker installation process.
 You can find more details about [Docker networking here](https://docs.microsoft.com/virtualization/windowscontainers/manage-containers/container-networking).
 - All examples specify NAV docker image using `${NAV_DOCKER_IMAGE}` variable.
 This gives us some sort of flexibility in case Microsoft migrate the repository or change the name of the images, tags etc.
 - So the first step, before you run any script including `docker run` command, is setting the variable.
 For example:
 ```powershell